Breast Cancer in men

 She examined me, she couldn’t find anything, and then a couple of weeks later, May, that’s the end of May, so beginning of June, it flared up again and then I could feel something.
 Then my wife said to me, “Look, you know, instead of leaving it, go and see the doctor, you seem to have a cyst there, it keeps going.”
 It may be, what, my wife had suffered always with cysts on her breasts and she’s always had it looked at and always had them drained.
 I thought well, possibly it’s the same sort of problem.
 Go along to the doctor and she examined me and she said “I don’t want to frighten you, but I don’t like, you obviously, there is something there, I’ll send you to the hospital.”

-Other family members, particularly daughters, had also helped to encourage men to go to their doctor once they realised that they had breast cancer symptoms.
+Other family members, particularly daughters of the men, also helped to encourage them to go to their doctor once they realised that they had breast cancer symptoms.
 One man said his daughter noticed something was wrong with his nipple when he was gardening bare-chested in the sun.
 Occasionally, other family members were aware that men could get breast cancer and encouraged men to visit their GP.

 John's wife and daughter both knew men could get breast cancer and encouraged him to see his GP.
 They made sure the nurse saw his nipple when he went for a routine blood pressure check.